canankarakoc/canankarakoc/content/illustration/pachnoda/index.md

 title: Pachnoda marginata
 ---

 Illustration of *Pachnoda marginata* larvae and adult for a friend's thesis project.
-Adults have a nice yellow-broun color.
+Adults have a nice yellow-brown color.